7. Access by the Public, Integrity of Data, and Quality of Data

 7.16 This example highlights that the element is intended to prevent undue—potentially political—influence or undue policy advocacy.
 This approach is not meant to result in a list of all statisticians and other employees of the producing agency, who of necessity often see data at early stages or in fragments.
 For posting on the DSBB, subscribing members are to present a summary statement or identify the location of a more detailed, updated list (for example, the press offices of the data producer).

-7.17 The identification of internal government access as just described is intended for official statistics and their producing agencies and does not apply for data produced by private institutions.
+7.17 The identification of internal government access as just described is intended for official statistics and their producing agencies and does not apply to data produced by private institutions.
 Subscribing members would be considered in observance of the SDDS if a private organization producing any data covered in the SDDS did not provide such identification.
 For posting on the DSBB, the subscribing member would note “not applicable” in the metadata for data produced by a private institution.